Software

 If everything has worked correctly, it should print a URL to the console that opens an empty notebook.
 Depending on settings, it may automatically open the notebook server in your default browser.

-We highly suggest installing Nano, an easy to use text editor in the terminal.
+We highly suggest using Nano, an easy to use text editor in the terminal.

-Linux operating systems (including WSL and Git Bash on Windows!)
+Installing Nano on a Linux operating systems (including WSL on Windows!)

 For Ubuntu distributions, try $sudo apt-get install nano